Tornado outbreak sequence of April 1996: April 20

 One of Canada's most prolific tornado events struck Ontario.

 A vigorous branch of the jet stream from the Pacific Ocean combined with rich low-level moisture kept the storm system rolling, spinning off more tornadoes in the Southeast.
 One tornado hit Carroll County, Mississippi, killing teenager Dexter Forman when a tree fell on his mobile home.
 Another tornado did massive damage to Berea, Kentucky, but no one was killed.

 April 21

+A final tornado was produced by the first system in southern Quebec.
 The outbreak across the south-central U.S. on the 21st was produced by a different weather system.

-A final tornado was produced by the first system in southern Quebec, more tornadoes raked through eastern Oklahoma and western Arkansas, killing a father and son and two children in St. Paul and Fort Smith, respectively.
-Shortly after the outbreak, the local CBS outlet in Fort Smith, Arkansas, KFSM-TV, produced Sunday's Fury, a video production concerning the sequence of events that surrounded the tornado that struck the Fort Smith / Van Buren, Arkansas, area.
+Several tornadoes raked through eastern Oklahoma and western Arkansas that Sunday evening and Monday morning, killing a father and son in St. Paul, Arkansas as well as two children in Fort Smith.
+Shortly after the outbreak, the local CBS affiliate in Fort Smith, Arkansas, KFSM-TV, produced Sunday's Fury, a video production outlining the sequence of events, including the tornado siren failure from downed phone lines that the system relied upon, that surrounded the Fort Smith tornado that day.
+The tornado that struck Fort Smith was a half-mile wide and hit portions of the city's Garrison Avenue and neighborhoods on both sides of the Arkansas River.